AlpSha/c-hjkl-py/README.md

 You can, simply by changing the keycode assigned to KEY_LEFTCTRL variable on src/keyboard_handler.py

 # Installation
 I highly recommend cloning the repo as root user.
-Because it will be executed by root and if user account can edit the project files, it becomes vulnerable to privilage escalation in case your user account gets compromised.
+Because it will be executed by root and if user account can edit the project files, it becomes vulnerable to privilege escalation in case your user account gets compromised.

 ```console
 $ sudo su